 The weird thing is, the rest of software development has been automated for years.
 CI/CD, testing, deployments, monitoring, infra.
 But job hunting?
 Still manual.
 Still painful.
 Still a massive waste of time for people whose entire job is building automation.

 That started changing this year.
 AI agents that connect to job platforms through MCP (Model Context Protocol) can now handle the operational grind of job searching.
-Finding companies, filtering by tech stack, tracking applications, even applying.
-You focus on the stuff that actually needs a human brain: evaluating culture fit, prepping for interviews, making career decisions.
+Finding companies, filtering by tech stack, building a shortlist, tracking applications.
+You focus on the stuff that actually needs a human brain: evaluating culture fit, prepping for interviews, making career decisions, and clicking submit on the company's site for each role you actually want.

 This is a practical guide to how it works and how to set it up.